-Appreciation is an increase in value over time.
-In principle, any asset can appreciate.
-In practice, appreciation is most likely in assets with an indefinite lifespan (such as property).
-By contrast, assets with a finite lifespan tend to lose value over time – known as depreciation.
+Appreciation refers to an increase in the value of an asset over time.
+This usually occurs when the supply of an asset becomes more scarce and/or demand for that asset increases.
+While, theoretically, any asset can appreciate, appreciation is most likely in assets with an indefinite lifespan (e.g. property).
+By contrast, assets with a finite lifespan tend to lose value over time.
+This is known as depreciation.

 Examples of appreciation